 Interactions between your drugs

-There were no interactions found in our database between Nexium and penicillin v potassium - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Nexium and penicillin v potassium.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Nexium is in the drug class proton pump inhibitors.

 - Nexium is used to treat the following conditions:

 - Penicillin v potassium is in the drug class natural penicillins.